ankur198/GitWatcher/README.md

 python main.py
 ```

-The utility will start monitoring the specified Git repository for changes and send notifications to the configur    ed Microsoft Teams channel when changes matching the specified pattern are detected.
+The utility will start monitoring the specified Git repository for changes and send notifications to the configured Microsoft Teams channel when changes matching the specified pattern are detected.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.